theblockstalk/upgradeable-proxy/README.md

 See tests for contracts _UintInherited_

 ```
-contract UintInheritedV2 is UintInheritedV1 {
+contract UintInheritedV2 is UintSimpleV1 {
     function setValue(uint _value) public {
         value = 2*_value;
     }
 }
 ```

-### 3.3 What can and can't you do when upgradeing a contract with the Proxy
+### 3.3 What can and can't you do when upgrading a contract with the Proxy

 #### 3.3.1 You can